-Your credit score is a number based on information in your credit report that a credit reporting agency, like Equifax, Experian, or TransUnion, produces.
-Mortgage lenders, credit card companies, home equity lenders, auto loan lenders, and finance companies will review your credit score when you apply for a loan or credit.
+A "credit score" is a number based on information in your credit report that a credit reporting agency, like Equifax, Experian, or TransUnion, produces.
+Mortgage lenders, credit card companies, home equity lenders, auto loan lenders, and finance companies review your credit scores when you apply for a loan or credit.

 Credit scoring companies, like FICO, and credit reporting agencies come up with credit scores based on what's in your credit reports using an algorithm or mathematical model.
-This type of score is sometimes called a "credit risk score" because, supposedly, it predicts the risk that the consumer will default on a loan or other type of credit in the future.
+This type of score is sometimes called a "credit risk score" because it supposedly predicts the risk that the consumer will default on a loan or other type of credit in the future.

 So, your score will likely vary depending on the model—like FICO, FICO 8, FICO 9, or FICO 10T—used to produce it and which credit reporting agency provided the underlying credit report.
 FICO also offers industry-specific variations of its scoring models, like for the auto, credit card, and mortgage industries.

 Lenders usually consider borrowers who have scores above 680 as less risky.
 Those with scores over 760 usually get the best rates.
-People with scores of 620 and lower are typically considered more risky.
+People with scores of 620 and lower are typically considered riskier.

-Unfortunately, unlike your credit reports, you're not automatically entitled to receive one free credit score per year.
+Unfortunately, unlike your credit reports, you're not automatically entitled to one free credit score per year.
 But in some situations, a creditor must provide you with the credit score it relied on in a credit transaction or decision, like when:

 The rules regarding when creditors must provide your credit score are complicated.
 So, the best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested (or think you deserve), reduces your credit limit, or cancels your credit card.